-AWS Lambda automatically runs your code without requiring you to provision or manage servers.
+Amazon Lambda automatically runs your code without requiring you to provision or manage servers.
 Just write the code and upload it to Lambda.

-AWS Lambda automatically scales your application by running code in response to each trigger.
+Amazon Lambda automatically scales your application by running code in response to each trigger.
 Your code runs in parallel and processes each trigger individually, scaling precisely with the size of the workload.

 Real-time file processing

-You can use Amazon S3 to trigger AWS Lambda to process data immediately after an upload.
+You can use Amazon S3 to trigger Amazon Lambda to process data immediately after an upload.
 You can also connect to an existing Amazon EFS file system directly, which enables massively parallel shared access for large scale file processing.
 For example, you can use Lambda to thumbnail images, transcode videos, index files, process logs, validate content, and aggregate and filter data in real-time.

 Reference Architecture: Sample Code